-Every office, warehouse, and production facility has one- an employee who takes up an inequitable portion of the supervisor’s time and effort.
-This employee may bring valuable knowledge and experience to the role, but they also cause frustration for management, and other team members, because they “just don’t get it.”
+Every office, warehouse, and production facility has one: an employee who takes up an inequitable portion of the supervisor’s time and effort.
+This employee may bring important knowledge and experience to the role, but he also causes frustration for management, and other team members, because he “just doesn’t get it.”

-Let’s pause and clarify; this isn’t the unqualified individuals who shouldn’t have been hired in the first place, people who are experiencing personal problems (though that’s something to consider with struggling employees), or those who are openly uncooperative and insubordinate.
+Let’s pause and clarify we are not talking about unqualified individuals who shouldn’t have been hired in the first place, people who are experiencing personal problems (though that’s something to consider with struggling employees), or those who are openly uncooperative and insubordinate.

 We mean someone who has the education, credentials, or work history and came well recommended.
 Let’s also assume your company administered proper training and made efforts to integrate the employee into the environment.
 And that the employee is, of course, eager to succeed.